Integration, Fusion & Functional Multiplicity

 Invitation

 Check out my website at www.lynbarrett.com where you can download my free ebook called DID Unpacked.
-You can also sign up for notification of the release of my memoir, Crazy?
-A Memoir (formerly titled Crazy: In Search of a Narrative) and learn more about writing opportunities.
+You can also sign up for notification of the release of my memoir, Crazy: Reclaiming Life from the Shadow of Traumatic Memory and learn more about writing opportunities.
 Email me or share your thoughts in the comments below.
-Iโ€™d love to hear from you!
+I’d love to hear from you!

 Trust yourself.